-Students and parents/caregivers/legal guardians please read and discuss all sections carefully.
+Students and parents\/caregivers/legal guardians please read and discuss all sections carefully.
 Please keep this document for future reference.
-If you have any questions about this agreement please contact Mr Bonneywell - j.bonneywell@gc.ac.nz.
+If you have any questions about this agreement please contact Mr Bonneywell - i.bonneywell@gc.ac.nz.

-Your signature on the enrolment form, signals that you agree to the terms of this agreement.
+Your indication of agreement on the enrolment form, signals that you agree to the terms of this agreement.

-The term 'parent' used throughout this document also refers to legal guardians and caregivers.
+\ The term 'parent' used throughout this document also refers to legal guardians and caregivers.